European Union–Ukraine Association Agreement: United Kingdom of Great Britain and Northern Ireland

-Effects
+Implementation and consequences

 Before the final signing of the agreement on 27 June 2014, Russian officials stated Russia could very likely raise tariffs on Ukrainian imports, Russia is Ukraine's single largest export market, accounting for nearly a quarter of Ukraine's international trade.
 However, after the Russian aggression against Ukraine the EU has become Ukraine's largest trading partner.
 It is also its main source of Foreign Direct Investment (FDI).

 According to BBC News Ukrainian free access to the EU internal market (the world's biggest free trade area) "is supposed to bring a boost in the long term" to the economy of Ukraine.
 And the fact that Ukraine has agreed in the treaty to implement EU rules and stipulations should improve Ukraine's business climate as a whole "The country will be required to introduce wide-ranging reforms - increasing transparency, reducing corruption and raising the quality of its output".
 But it warned that "in the short term, this will cause a great deal of pain and disruption".

 As of 2016, tariff-free quotas for the export of most agricultural products to the EU were very small.